campbell000/blog/content/articles/why-start-a-blog-in-2020.md

     <b>Paying for Advertising and Sponsorships</b>
     <ul>
       <li>
       Advertising sucks, but it works.
-Small content creators can't afford to spend money on advertising, but the big brands can spend millions on it
+Small content creators can't afford to spend money on advertising, but the big brands can spend millions on it.
       </li>
     </ul>
   </li>